sprout2000/elephicon/README.md

 ![result06](https://user-images.githubusercontent.com/52094761/83374029-50772a00-a405-11ea-897b-bba19e439b0c.gif)

-You can also change the settings from the `right-click` context menu.
+You can also change the settings by `right-click` context menu.

 ## Embedded Sizes